Abdur-Rahman-Apu/Trim-The-Barber-Shop/README.md

 # Trim - The barber shop

-This website is for a barber shop.
+This is a landing page which is for a barber shop.

 ### Live website link: [https://trim-the-barber-shop.netlify.app/](https://trim-the-barber-shop.netlify.app/)